-Description .The District was created under Article XVI, Section 59 of the Texas Constitution by , And House Bill 3554, as passed by the 79 th Texas Legislature on June 18, 2005, and operates in accordance with the Chapter 8150 of the Special District Local Laws Code, and Chapters 49 and 54 of the Texas Water Code, as amended.
+House Bill 3554, as passed by the 79th Texas Legislature on June 18, 2005, and operates in accordance with Chapter 8150 of the Special District Local Laws Code, and Chapters 49 and 54 of the Texas Water Code, as amended.
 The District also has the purposes of Article III, Sections 52 and 52-a, and Article VIII, Section 1-g of the Texas Constitution.
 The District contains approximately 746 acres of land, and is located in eastern Fort Bend County approximately 30 miles southwest of downtown Houston, Texas.
 Access to the District is provided via the State Highway 6 and US Highway 90A.
 Generally, the District is bordered on the south by US Highway 90A, on the west by State Highway 6 and on the north by Voss Road.
 Oyster Creek winds through the District.
 The District lies entirely within the corporate boundaries of the City of Sugar Land, Texas (the "City").

-Imperial .
-The District is being developed as Imperial, a mixed use community which includes single-family and multi-family residential, retail, office and commercial development.
+single-family and multi-family residential, retail, office and commercial development.
 The District includes Imperial Market, which is planned as a mixed use lifestyle center located at the former Imperial Sugar Company refinery site and utilizing historic structures, and an Atlantic League baseball stadium known as Constellation Field, which is the home of the Sugar Land Skeeters.

-Status of Davalonment Development of Imperial began in 2010.
-The District currently includes approximately Status of Development 139 developed acres of single-family residential development (464 lots).
-As of August 1, 2017, the District contained 170 single-family homes completed and occupied, 5 single-family homes completed and not occupied, and 57 single-family homes in various stages of construction.
+Status of Development.......Development of Imperial began in 2010.
+The District currently includes approximately 129 developed acres of single-family residential development (464 lots).
+As of January 1, 2018, the District contained 212 single-family homes completed and occupied, 6 single-family homes completed and not occupied, 60 single-family homes in various stages of construction and 186 vacant developed lots.
+An additional 109 lots are under construction on approximately 24 acres of land in the District and are expected to be available for home construction in spring 2018.